awesomephant/al-studio-website/projects/conscious-london.md

 related_projects:
   - The United Generations
 ---
 Digital art direction for the Conscious London 2020, a chapter of the Conscious Cities Movement, part of [The Centre for Conscious Design (CCD)](https://theccd.org/).
-The visual identity included mutliple social media assets and infographics for the three-day event.
+The visual identity included multiple social media assets and infographics for the three-day event.

 Conscious London 2020 brought together multidisciplinary speakers for an online three-day cultural programme of talks, conversations, screenings and virtual visits to inspire and connect the science, design and creative communities.